 Stainless Steel SMT Stencils

-This PCB stencil comprises stainless steel, and you can use it for prototyping.
+This PCB stencil comprises stainless steel, which you can use for prototyping.
 Further, the tool permits users to meet soldering requirements and reduces errors.
 Also, it has better quality than the Mylar and Kapton stencils.

 Effective Stencil Design Considerations